pookjw/SymbolButtonConfiguration/README.md

 # SymbolButtonConfiguration

-Use iOS 17 UIImage Symbol Effects, Transitions with UIButtonConfiguration.
+Use iOS 17 UIImageView Symbol Effects, Transitions with UIButtonConfiguration.

 ![](0.gif)